Mastering NestJS: Connecting NestJs to PostgreSQL Database

 Introduction

 In the ever-changing world of web development, having a dependable and efficient database connection is critical.
 In our continued exploration of NestJS, we've looked at its essential building components such as modules, controllers, and services.
-Now it's time to get into a vital part of developing powerful backend applications: using TypeORM to connect NestJS to a PostgreSQL database.
+Now it's time to get into a vital part of developing powerful backend applications: using TypeORM to connect NestJS to a PostgresSQL database.

 I created a GitHub repo for this series accessible at the following address